 13. Among Edward House’s papers is a box of “Correspondence with or relating to Howard, Roy W., 1917-1933”.
 (Edward Mandell House Papers.
 MS 466, Series 1.
 Correspondence 1858-1938.
 Box 63, Subtitle: Howard, Roy W. Date: 1917-1933.)

-However, there is no correspondence from the years 1917 and 1918 in this collection which starts with a letter to House from Howard, dated 13 October 1919, welcoming him back to New York on his return from Paris as President Wilson’s Special Representative.
+However, there is no correspondence from the years 1917 and 1918 in this collection.
+It starts with a letter to House from Howard, dated 13 October 1919, welcoming him back to New York on his return from Paris as President Wilson’s Special Representative.
 House was “confined to his bed” at the time but was hoping to be able to meet Howard “sometime next week”.
 Whether they met later that month, or sometime before the early summer of 1920, is not certain.
-But comments in some of the letters, such as this from Howard to House on December 23, 1927, “It does seem difficult for us to locate one another among the six million others here in New York”, suggest that they did not manage to arrange a meeting between August 1920 and the end of 1933.
+But comments in some of the letters suggest that they did not manage to arrange a meeting between August 1920 and the end of 1933.
+For example, this one from Howard to House on December 23, 1927: “It does seem difficult for us to locate one another among the six million others here in New York”.

 On the same day that Roy Howard wrote to House to welcome him home, House explained to Senator Henry Cabot Lodge that he had been taken ill on the day he left Paris and ordered to rest.
 He did not name his illness (possibly exhaustion brought on by his prolonged efforts since the Armistice to secure agreement for the Versailles Peace Treaties and the proposed League of Nations).
 But “his condition became worse during the voyage [home], and he left the ship in a state of almost complete collapse”.
 (He had been very ill with the ‘Spanish flu’ several months earlier, but his October 1919 illness was not considered to be a repeat of this.)
 (Charles Seymour, The Intimate Papers of Colonel House: The Ending of the War, pp503-504 and p273.
 (1928).)